TaoShi1998/TaoShi1998.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subsubtitle: **Masters Candidate in Data Science and Information Technology, Tsinghua University**
+subtitle: **Masters Candidate in Data Science and Information Technology, Tsinghua University**

 profile:
   align: right